-The next morning a Bald Eagle flew low over the hill that separates my back door from Oak Creek.
-A raven swooped in – not playing.
+A bald eagle flew low over the hill that separates my garden from Oak Creek.
+The Ravens swoop in – not playing.
 The Eagle evaded and reached for more sky.
-The raven’s harassing seemed chaotic at first but then I saw the raven was not random.
+The raven’s harassing seemed chaotic at first but then I saw their dance was not random.
 It moved the eagle further and further from the earth and away from the hill where the ravens liked to sit and watch.
+The noble-heroic eagle was transported from the realm of the raven, restoring balance and integrity to this place and time.